KevinL10/bumblebee/readme.md

 ![](ex.png)

-Bumblebee achieves 42% accuracy on the CIFAR-10 dataset.
-Training took 3 minutes on an NVIDIA 1060 GPU.
+Bumblebee achieves 56.11% accuracy on the CIFAR-10 dataset.
+Training took 40 epochs on an RTX 4090 GPU.

 ### Usage